 Get savvy about the task when cleaning a bedroom with this advice.

 Before putting the duvet into the tumble dryer, make sure it is free of soapy residue from the washing process.
 If you take a look and there are suds, put it back into the washing machine for an extra rinse.

 Once it is rinsed thoroughly, the duvet should go straight into the tumble dryer.
 Don’t leave it sitting around damp.

-One thing you must be aware of is that the capacity of the tumble dryer needs to be sufficient to accommodate the duvet.
+One thing you must be aware of is that the capacity of the tumble dryer needs to be sufficient to accommodate the duvet just like when you’re drying a comforter.
 How big?
-‘A standard full-size washer with a capacity of 4.5 cu ft or more and its matching dryer are plenty big enough to wash a king-size,’ says Elyse Moody, home design and housekeeping expert at Designer Appliances.
+‘A standard full-size washer with a capacity of 4.5 cu ft or more and its matching dryer are plenty big enough to wash a king-size,’ says Elyse Moody, home design and housekeeping expert at Designer Appliances (opens in new tab).

 As to what this capacity would look like, Wayne Edelman says, ‘It is a good rule of thumb to only fill the machine two-thirds full.’
 If the dryer is overstuffed, the results may not be good.
 ‘It might take forever to get dry, or not dry evenly,’ says Elyse.

 Tumble dry a duvet on its own – there shouldn’t be additional items in the same load.